top of page

 • the Specular Map will be replaced with the specular.

 After you're done replacing the images, give the program 1-2 seconds to refresh.
-You won't see any changes, but trust me - they matter.
+You may not see dramatic changes, but trust me - they matter.
+On some meshes, the clearest difference is in the normal map, where importing the correct one will get rid of cut-off shine on the connecting body part.

 Do the same for the other two LODs (levels of detail), 'Medium level of detail' and 'Low level of detail'.